Birth Control Side Effects – These Methods Will Not Affect Your Sex Drive!

 Other birth control methods that do not contain hormones may be less likely to irritate your intimate parts.
 These may be good options to consider.

-So there are a few options available for birth control side effects involving libido problems.
+So a few options are available for birth control side effects involving libido problems.

 More Reading